LowLevelMahn/AlbertoMarnetto_restunts/readme.md

 ### Assembler selection

-Restunts builds per default with TASM32 for Windows, but it can be changed to using the a 16-bit TASMX by using option `/DASSEMBLER=tasmbox` before the target name (or `/DASSEMBLER=tasmx` if one really likes seeing pop-up windows).
+Restunts builds per default with TASM32 for Windows, but it can be changed to using the a 16-bit TASMX by using option `ASSEMBLER=tasmbox` before the target name (or `ASSEMBLER=tasmx` if one really likes seeing pop-up windows).

 E.g. to build restunts with TASMX, type

-	make /DASSEMBLER=tasmbox restunts
+	make ASSEMBLER=tasmbox restunts

 Building with TASMX is much slower since DOSBox is involved, but it allows to include debugging symbols (s. below)